• Skip to primary navigation

 For any content issues please Contact Us.

-An Indiana cerebral palsy lawyer is a legal expert that helps clients get justice for children diagnosed with the disorder after medical mistakes.
-If you believe medical negligence caused your child’s cerebral palsy, you may have a solid case to get justice.
+Contact an Indiana cerebral palsy lawyer to get justice for your child who is disabled due to medical mistakes.
+If you believe medical negligence caused your child’s cerebral palsy, you may have a solid case for a medical malpractice lawsuit and recovering damages.
 The right lawyer can also help you if your child has experienced discrimination.

 If you live in Indiana and your child suffered from a medical mistake, you need an Indiana cerebral palsy lawyer.
 People who have children diagnosed with cerebral palsy often need legal assistance and expertise to seek justice for the malpractice that caused cerebral palsy.